Spring Irrigation Start-Ups

 How much is the service?

 The service for systems up to 5 zones is $70.00 for al a-carte pricing.
 Each additional zone is $5.00.
 [Example: ($70.00 for the first 5 zones) + (2 additional zones x $5.00) = $80.00]

 What will be inspected on the Start-Up?

 - Heads - Make sure that all heads are upright and pointing the right direction to water desired areas.

-- Controller - Program the controller so that it is ready to water for the season.
+- Controller - Program the controller so that it is ready to water for the season (timer access is required).
 Ensure there are no rouge programs and excessive start times.
 Check and adjust the seasonal water adjustment.